-Today, there are a variety of apps designed to help us manage our finances.
-But with so many apps, it can be tricky narrowing it down to which are the best and easiest to use.
-So, if you need a budget app (and we all could use one), here is our list of the ten best budgeting apps for Canadians.
+Today, there are a variety of budget apps designed to help us manage our finances.
+But with so many budgeting apps out there, it can be tricky narrowing down the best and easiest to use.
+So, if you need a budgeting app (and we all could use one), below is our list of the best budgeting apps in Canada.

 Why Is Budgeting Important?

 It's important to understand that budgeting doesn't mean giving up everything you enjoy.
 Creating a budget is simply designed to give you a clear picture of the money you have coming in each month and how much of it you're spending.
 This can help you better plan your spending throughout each week so you don't run out of money by the end of the month.